National Constitutional Assembly

 It is currently led by chairperson Lovemore Madhuku.
 The organisation has historically been closely allied to the Movement for Democratic Change, but in 2013, became a political party of its own after rejecting the constitution written by the Government of National unity between MDC-T and ZANU - PF.

 History

-The National Constitutional Assembly (NCA) was founded in 1997, and officially launched in 1998 at the University of Zimbabwe, by Zimbabwean individual citizens and civic organisations, amongst which were trade unions, opposition parties, student groups, women's groups, representatives of the informal sector, and church groups.
+The National Constitutional Assembly (NCA) was founded in 1997, and officially launched in 1998 at the University of Zimbabwe, by Zimbabwean individual citizens and civil society organisations, amongst which were trade unions, opposition parties, student groups, women's groups, representatives of the informal sector, and church groups.
+Notable founding members include Brian Kagoro, David Anthony Chimhini and Lovemore Madhuku.

 The NCA was inspired by the popular uprising of the 1990s, and came to see the present constitution as an ideal umbrella cause in pursuing an array of political, social and economical causes.
-The constitution was seen by the NCA as particularly problematic in that it allowed too much power to be vested in the hands of the president, as well as it being a product of the outgoing British colonial administration, where several clauses have expired because they were only meant to be utilized for a certain number of years.
+The constitution was seen by the NCA as particularly problematic in that it allowed too much power to be vested in the hands of the president, as well as it being a product of British colonial administration, where several clauses have expired because they were only meant to be utilized for a certain number of years.